dellmas/Questie-Epoch/README.md

 v1.0.53
 New feature!

- -Auto Waypoint has been added thanks to @fingerguns.
+ -Auto Waypoint has been added thanks to @fing3rguns.
 To enable, /questie -> Tracker -> tick box for Auto Waypoint in Tom Tom section. (must have Tom Tom installed and enabled)

   🎉 Major Improvements